andrew/ultimate-awesome/README.md

 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [awesome-rust-gamedev](https://github.com/nightswatchgames/awesome-rust-gamedev) - A collection about rust gamedev resources.
+- [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
 - [awesome-actions-on-google](https://github.com/ravirupareliya/awesome-actions-on-google) - A collection of useful things regarding Actions on Google.
 - [awesome-openai-whisper](https://github.com/ancs21/awesome-openai-whisper) - A curated list of awesome OpenAI's Whisper.
 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.